jaysylvester/citizen/README.md

 ##### `lifespan`

-This setting determines how long the route or controller should remain in the cache, in milliseconds.
+This setting determines how long the route or controller should remain in the cache, in minutes.

     emitter.emit('ready', {
       cache: {
         route: {

           // This route cache will expire in 10 minutes
-          lifespan: 600000
+          lifespan: 10
         }
     });